 Dear Reader, China wants to force America to its knees.
-In fact, China just demonstrated to world how dangerously close they are to monopolizing the most important technology on earth...
+In fact, China just demonstrated to the world how dangerously close they are to monopolizing the most important technology on Earth...
 So that they can cut America off from it forever.
 If they were to achieve their sinister plot, the end result would be catastrophic.

-The Atlantic reports it would “significantly reduce American technological, economic, and military advantages.”
+The Atlantic reports it would “significantly reduce American technological, economic and military advantages.”